-Our CE marked glasses are suitable for use in licensed establishments, such as bars, pubs, restaurants, hotels and cafes where it is required by law to ensure you are serving the correctly measured amount of certain types of alcohol.
+Our UKCA marked glasses are suitable for use in licensed establishments, such as bars, pubs, restaurants, hotels and cafes where it is required by law to ensure you are serving the correctly measured amount of certain types of alcohol.

-As seen in the far left image, the below-line measure is clearly marked on the side of the vessel along with the measurement in numbers or figures and CE text so that it can be used as a legal measure when pouring.
+As seen in the far left image, the below-line measure is clearly marked on the side of the vessel along with the measurement in numbers or figures and UKCA text so that it can be used as a legal measure when pouring.

-Glasses used as brim measures can have the CE marking on either the side or the base of the glass and apart from the line, it should have all the same information as the above.
+Glasses used as brim measures can have the UKCA marking on either the side or the base of the glass and apart from the line, it should have all the same information as the above.

-You do not need CE marked glasses if you are serving alcohol free of charge, using the products at home, or using an alternative measurement unit that has been legally verified in the same way as previously explained.
+You do not need UKCA marked glasses if you are serving alcohol free of charge, using the products at home, or using an alternative measurement unit that has been legally verified in the same way as previously explained.